THC vs TAC: An In-Depth Comparison

 - Cannabichromene (CBC)

 The THC level denoted in most labels indicates the percentage of THC the product had during testing.
 In reality, however, the product’s potency may be different due to THCA (tetrahydrocannabinolic acid), a precursor to delta-9-THC.
 THCA is an inactive compound found aplenty within the trichomes of cannabis plants.
 This compound converts to THC, its active form, after undergoing the decarboxylation process.
+Total THC is calculated using both, THCA and THC measured in lab tests.

 Decarboxylation is when THCA loses the acidic part of the compound’s molecular structure under heat.
 Thus, when THCA heats up, it will end up becoming THC, the compound that gets you euphoric when ingesting cannabis.
+Burning the plant, or smoking the flower (bud) is a form of decarboxylation that converts THCA into THC.

-THC Vs Tac: Their Differences
+THC Vs TAC: Their Differences

-The percentage of THC as indicated in product labels indicates the amount of active THC in the product.
+The percentage of THC as indicated in product labels indicates the amount of active Delta-9 THC in the product.
 But that is not the same as Total THC value.
 The Total THC indicates the product’s maximum potency taking into account other active cannabinoids.
-Total THC is, thus, a measure of the final potency of a product you get when you combine the active THC and the THCA.
+Total THC is, thus, a measure of the final potency of a product you get when you combine the active THC and the converted THCA.

 The Relationship Between THC And TAC Compounds

 It is also important to note that some TAC compounds, such as CBG, are precursors to THC.
 CBG is sort of a “stem cell” type of molecule that develops in the stem of the plant.
 CBGA, the acidic form of CBG, can break down to form CBG, which itself later breaks down to form other cannabinoids, including THC.
+Keep in mind, the full scientific research of cannabinoids have not been able to be properly researched because of the prohibition on the plant internationally.
+Research is underway, and pharmaceutical companies should be leading this research.

 How They Affect Each Other

-THC Vs Tac: Does One Benefit from The Other’s Presence?
+THC Vs TAC: Does One Benefit from The Other’s Presence?

 Examples of TAC Uses

 This is another non-psychoactive molecule found in cannabis plants.
 When isolated, it does not cause the characteristic euphoric high associated with THC.
 Discovered some 50 years ago, we are yet to understand CBDV fully.
-Nonetheless, studies show that CBDV can help delay memory loss, combat inflammation and nausea, and treat epilepsy.

 THC Vs TAC – The Takeaway